whatwedo/CrudBundle/docs/events.md

 # Events

-There are some events which are triggered while editing or creating entites.
+There are some events, which are triggered while editing or creating entites.

 ## Events available